Helping researchers stay on top of their game

 - Importance assessment and ranking: as needed in reasoning and inferences, the importance of each entity is estimated and quantified.
 We study reinforcement learning algorithms that can effectively predict community judgments on all entities, using future citations as the delayed reward function.

-The most recent review of our work is published in this journal paper.
+The most recent review of our work is published in this journal paper by Frontiers and this by QSS.

 Aside from the MAG data, a REST API powering the Microsoft Academic website is also available as a Cognitive Service Lab project for free-tier access only.
 There is no payment option to go beyond the throttling and quota limit.
 If you need faster responses and more calls than currently allowed, you are welcome to self-host the API.
 Please visit this online documentation site to see if self-host is right for you.